 Percent cover indicates how much of the sediment in each plot was covered by plants.
-Comparison of the % cover for each plant taxon across our study plots clearly shows that % cover differed both between plant taxa and between plots (Figure 11).
-Although we found milfoil found in all but one of the plots, it covered less than 1% of the area surveyed in plots 2, 3, 4, and 6, and less than 10% in plot 5.
-However, in plot 1 (deep and not treated) milfoil covered 26% of the surveyed area.
-Most of the milfoil plants found in plot 1 appeared to be rooted fragments (roots from stem) rather than new growth from seeds or roots, suggesting that this area may have experienced frequent motorboat traffic and settling of milfoil fragments.
-The very low % cover of milfoil in most of the plots indicates that the manual removal effectively minimized its competition with native plants.
+Comparison of the % cover for each plant taxon across our study plots clearly shows that % cover differed both between plant taxa (Fig. 12) and between plots (Fig. 13).
+Although we found milfoil growing in all but one of the plots in 2011 and in all plots in 2012, it covered less than 5% of the area surveyed in plots 2, 3, 4, and 6, and less than 10% in plot 5.
+However, in plot 1 (deep and not treated) milfoil covered 26% of the surveyed area in 2011 and 14% in 2012.
+Most of the milfoil plants found in plot 1 appeared to be rooted fragments (most plants were rooted from horizontal stem section) rather than new growth from seeds or roots, suggesting that this area may have experienced frequent motorboat traffic and settling of milfoil fragments.
+The very low % cover of milfoil in most of the plots indicated that the manual removal effectively minimized its competition with native plants.
+Furthermore, we did not see dense canopy formation in plot 1, despite the higher frequency of milfoil in that plot (Fig. 8).

-Overall, the native plants with carpet-like growth forms (coontail and muskgrass) provided the vast majority of coverage (50 to 100%).
-Again, coontail dominated in the northern and eastern plots while muskgrass dominated in the shallower southwestern plots.
-Illinois pondweed and sago pondweed provided the most substantial amount of vertical structure, but generally did not contribute greatly to coverage in most of the plots (plot 4 was the exception).
+Overall, native plant taxa with carpet-like growth forms (coontail and muskgrass) provided the vast majority of coverage (50 to 100%).
+Again, coontail dominated in the northern and eastern plots (generally the deeper sites) while muskgrass dominated in the shallower southwestern portion of the lake.
+Illinois pondweed (P. illinoensis) and sago pondweed (S. pectinata) provided the most substantial amount of vertical structure (most noticeably in plots 4 and 6), but did not contribute greatly to overall plant coverage in plots 1, 2, 3, and 5.
+In plot 6 (the shallowest plot), Illinois pondweed increased dramatically and muskgrass decreased dramatically in 2012 compared to 2011.